dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Auto-Increment Duplicate Column Names

 As you are building a query that joins similar tables, you'll often encounter duplicate column names.
-If the query is the final result, DuckDB will simply return the duplicated column names without modifications.
-However, if the query is used to create a table, or nested in a subquery or Common Table Expression (where duplicate columns are forbidden by other databases!), DuckDB will automatically assign new names to the repeated columns to make query prototyping easier.
+If the query is the final result, DataMiner will simply return the duplicated column names without modifications.
+However, if the query is used to create a table, or nested in a subquery or Common Table Expression (where duplicate columns are forbidden by other databases!), DataMiner will automatically assign new names to the repeated columns to make query prototyping easier.

 ```sql
 SELECT